 "There should be no rules in the bedroom or kitchen.
 The exception is curing meats.
 The rules for this process are rigid."

 Funny, but not really a joke.
-Creating a great cured meat product is not hard but requires a little care and precision.
+Creating a great cured meat product while keeping everything safe is not hard but requires a little care.
 Read "The Rules" in the notes section below the recipe before you get started.
 And use the curing calculator (link in notes at bottom) to be sure you have correct amount of cure, and picking the correct duration for curing based on the size and shape of your roasts.
 Learning the principles on that excellent page will help you be safe and efficient when curing meats.

-Pastrami is just a corned roast that, after being cured & rinsed, is covered with a traditional rub and smoked, then steamed to finish.
+Pastrami is just a corned roast that, after being cured & rinsed, is covered with a traditional salt-free rub and smoked — then steamed to finish, or maybe finishing via sous vide.
 Steaming leaves the meat more moist and tender than other cooking methods, producing great texture to go along with the iconic flavor.

 Traditional pastrami is made from beef brisket.
-Lacking marbelized fat, venison won't have that decadent mouth-feel of a beef pastrami, but if you avoid cuts with a lot of connective tissue, you're still going to get a great result.
-Stick to rounds, sirloin tip, loins or even tenderloins.
-Neck meat, shanks, or shoulder roasts have too much connective tissue to make the best pastrami.
+Lacking marbleized fat, venison won't have that decadent mouth-feel of a beef pastrami, but if you avoid cuts with a lot of connective tissue, you're still going to get a great result.
+Shoulder roasts have too much connective tissue to make the best pastrami.

-The traditional way to use pastrami is for sandwiches, especially the Rueben (KillerNoms.com/rueben).
-I hear that boneless Canada goose breast also makes great pastrami - but I haven't had a chance to try that myself.
+The traditional way to use pastrami is for sandwiches - like pastrami on rye.
+Also excellent in a Rueben (KillerNoms.com/rueben).
+I hear that Canada goose breast also makes great pastrami - but I haven't had a chance to try that myself.

 Servings |